-Norrie out in Eastbourne quarter-finals
+Britain's Draper into Eastbourne semi-finals

 - Live scores, order of play & results

-Norrie, who has never gone beyond the third round at Wimbledon, was disappointed to let the first set slip after a tight contest.
+Norrie, who has never gone beyond the third round at Wimbledon, was disappointed to let the first set slip after a tight contest against Cressy.

 The Briton led by a break before Cressy hit back, with his serve-and-volley technique proving effective.